What Is Ransomware?

 How Ransomware Typically Gets on Devices

-Once a computer or other device is infected, the malware begins encrypting files and folders on the device, local drives, any attached drives, backup drives, and potentially other computers on the same network.
+Once a computer or other device is infected, the malware may begin encrypting files and folders on the device, local drives, any attached drives, backup drives, and potentially other computers on the same network.

 What You Can Do to Protect Yourself